swcarpentry/python-novice-inflammation/02-func.md

 > *   Define a function that takes parameters.
 > *   Return a value from a function.
 > *   Test and debug a function.
-> *   Explain what a call stack is, and trace changes to the call stack as functions are called.
 > *   Set default values for function parameters.
 > *   Explain why we should divide programs into small, single-purpose functions.